-- .01 The actuary's advice with respect to a pension plan that is being wound-up, in full or in part, should take account of the circumstances affecting the work.
-[Effective February 1, 2018] - .02 The actuary should take account of subsequent events up to the cut-off date.
-[Effective December 31, 2010] - .03 The pension plan's assets should be valued at liquidation value.
+- .01 The actuary's advice with respect to a pension plan that is being wound-up, in full or in part, should take account of the circumstances of the work. - .02 The actuary should take account of subsequent events up to the cut-off date. - .03 The pension plan's assets should be valued at liquidation value.
 [Effective December 31, 2010]